swansonk14/SyntheMol/docs/rl/real.md

 Below, we describe the steps for processing the REAL Space molecules.

-Note: The enumerated REAL space requires over 1T of storage and a similar amount of RAM in order to process it.
+Note: The enumerated REAL space requires over 1 TB of storage and a similar amount of RAM in order to process it.
 However, the following steps are a one-time operation, and only minimal storage and RAM are required to store the processed data and run SyntheMol.
 Each of the following commands run in <= 24 hours using 10 cores and <= 1 TB of RAM.

 ### Download REAL Space